debarun1234/Monitoring-Vision-AI/README.md

 ## License

-This project is licensed under the GNU License v3 - see the LICENSE.md file for details.
+This project is licensed under the GPL License v3 - see the LICENSE.md file for details.